 Fish oil supplementation was shown to lower lipids and glucose in people with nonalcoholic fatty liver disease (NAFLD) as well.
 Again, not surprising, since high-carbohydrate consumption, especially consumption of fructose, is the most common cause of NAFLD.
 Yet, it’s rarely recommended for obese patients with metabolic syndrome, who also almost always have NAFLD.

-3. Fish Oil Increases Lean Body Mass and Strength*
+3. Increases Lean Body Mass and Strength

 Research on young and old, exercising and non-exercising adults shows that the addition of fish oil to the diet enhances strength and increases lean body mass.
-In older adults, it can slow the loss or lean body mass, making it a great complement to a high-protein diet, amino acid supplementation, and other muscle-building supplements.
+In older adults, it can slow the loss of lean body mass, making it a great complement to a high-protein diet, amino acid supplementation, and other muscle-building supplements.

 Of the two most important omega-3s, DHA and EPA, it appears EPA has the most significant effect on protein synthesis.